 These courses vary slightly from one institution to the next, but generally, they include a certain number of biology, general chemistry, organic chemistry, physics, math, and English classes.
 Students may check the specific course requirements for their medical programs of choice here.

-The following 10 best pre-med schools in Texas offer strong pre-med programs: rigorous coursework, personalized advising, ample clinical shadowing, and volunteer opportunities are at the heart of these offerings.
+The following pre-med schools in Texas offer strong pre-med programs: rigorous coursework, personalized advising, ample clinical shadowing, and volunteer opportunities are at the heart of these offerings.

 Pre-meds studying at certain schools in Texas also benefit from the Joint Admission Medical Program (JAMP), a statewide initiative helping students from economically disadvantaged backgrounds become doctors.